-One of the common misconceptions about fertility treatment is that multiples are common place and nearly inevitable.
-For many years, approximately from 1980 to 2009, according to the CDC, the national rate of twins and multiples spiked.
-While historically twinning makes up about 2 percent of the live birth population, during this 29-year period the rate doubled.
-It’s a safe assumption that a main reason for this increase is the number of couples undergoing fertility treatment.
+One of the common misconceptions about fertility treatment is that multiples are standard and nearly inevitable.
+According to the CDC, the national rate of twins and higher order multiples (e.g. triplets or more) increased from 1998 to 2009.
+While historically twinning makes up about 2 percent of the live birth population, over this 21-year period the rate doubled.
+An important driver of this increase was the number of couples undergoing fertility treatment.
+Thankfully, and especially at SGF, rates of twins from fertility treatment are now declining due to improved IVF practices, such as blastocyst culture, preimplatation testing of embryos, and blastocyst vitrification, which enable highly successful single embryo transfer.
 For the story, “7 Things You Need to Know if You’re Pregnant with Twins,” US News talked to Dr. Kate Devine, Shady Grove Fertility’s Director of Clinical Research.

 Looking back, why did couples experience more twins from fertility treatment?